-The MD&A has been prepared by management and reviewed and approved by the Board of Directors on April 29, 2014.
+The MD&A has been prepared by management and reviewed and approved by the Board of Directors on May 29, 2014.
 The following discussion of performance, financial condition and future prospects should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2013 and December 31, 2012.
-The information provided herein supplements but does not form part of the consolidated financial statements.
-This discussion covers the year and the subsequent period up to the date of issue of this MD&A. Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.
+The information provided herein supplements but does not form part of the consolidated financial statements for the three months ended March 31, 2014.
+This discussion covers the three months ended March 31, 2014 and the subsequent period up to the date of issue of this MD&A. Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.